sharpvik/ava/README.md

 ```

 Put your image file into the request body and enjoy.
 This will respond with a
-simple string (e.g. `166ebdf66f4174b5.jpg`)ethat you'll be able to use to
+simple string (e.g. `166ebdf66f4174b5.jpg`) that you'll be able to use to
 retrieve the image.

 ```